-We will hold an EXPO on 10 November in the Blue Mountains with the aim to open a new rental market for people on low income and those exiting homelessness.
+We held an EXPO on 10 November in the Blue Mountains with the aim to open a new rental market for people on low income and those exiting homelessness.

-The EXPO will provide interested homeowners with a range of information to stimulate the building and development of small studios.
-Landlords and homeowners will also be introduced to a number of packages for them to rent their studios to those exiting homelessness or who are at risk of being homeless.
+The EXPO provided interested homeowners with a range of information to stimulate the building and development of small studios.
+Landlords and homeowners were introduced to a number of packages for them to rent their flats to those exiting or at risk of homelessness.

 We want to develop a housing locator for underperforming properties in the private housing market through to the informal or secondary housing market, which includes granny flats, share houses, holiday rental properties and informal lettings.